nhecht/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 ### Event forwarding {#event-forwarding}

-Data collection requests are collected directly to Adobe's Edge Network.
-From the Edge Network requests to external RESTful endpoints can ba configured to forward these requests on to the external destination.
+Data collection requests are collected directly to Adobe's [!DNL Edge Network].
+From the [!DNL Edge Network] requests to external RESTful endpoints can ba configured to forward these requests on to the external destination.

 Refer to the following [Event Forwarding](https://experienceleague.adobe.com/docs/experience-platform/tags/event-forwarding/overview.html?lang=en) documentation for additional information.